berzerk0/GitPage/CTF-Writeups/Derpnstink-Vulnhub.md

 ![a3-phpsite](https://i.imgur.com/FzMg3sp.png)
 <br>

-There isn't anything here that we don't already know, so we check `/temporary`. <br>
+There isn't anything here that we don't already know, so we'll check `/temporary`. <br>

 When we do, we see it's just a text page saying
 `Try Harder!`

-When we see trolling like this, we must be extra careful to investigate. <br> Taunts like this may cause you to storm off in a huff of incredulity without digging deeper, but beneath the hijinks is may be a great place to hide something of value. <br>
+When we see trolling like this, we need to keep investigating. <br> Taunts like this may cause you to storm off in a huff of incredulity without digging deeper, but beneath the hijinks are a great place to hide something of value. <br>

 With this in mind, I looked at the source code of the page and found *precisely nothing*. <br>

-I managed to get trolled twice by the same page - impressive. <br>
+I managed to get trolled twice by the same page, impressively. <br>
 However, I took this opportunity to view the source code of the index page.

 <br>